-There is also an extension in the policy to cover National Councils/Regional Committees of the Society of Radiographers and individual members in respect of their legal liability incurred arising out of activities and meetings held by the National Councils/Regional Committees.
+There is also an extension in the policy to cover National Councils/Regional Committees of the Society of Radiographers and individual members in respect of their legal liability incurred arising out of activities and meetings held by the National Councils/Regional Committees, company.
+Trust or Health Board for whom they are working.
+The SoR is neither an insurance broker nor insurance company.
+The final decision to accept a claim will rest with the underwriter, albeit based on the advice of the Society of Radiographers and as long as the conditions for cover are met.
+The Professional Indemnity Insurance member benefit is applicable if a particular practice is recognised as being within the Society of Radiographers approved Scope of Practice which is revised and updated periodically.